amitsingharoy/Food-Grocery/README.md

 ![Screenshot](snippets/home.jpeg)

 ### Chat Bot screen
-stupid chatbot that replies with the same text you enter
+this chatbot that replies with the same text you enter
 ![Screenshot](snippets/chat.jpeg)

 ### Previous Orders screen